 Quick and Easy Brown Buttered Carrots and Peas Recipe

-Buttery peas and carrots are a classic that is a staple on many dinner tables.
-Now give the veggies a simple but delicious upgrade by tossing them in browned butter and nobody will be able to resist them.
-Those buttered carrots and peas will have an extra punch of deep, rich, nutty flavor.
-It is a simple way to take an easy vegetable side dish to the next level in just minutes and with only a few ingredients.Yes, even the kids will devour Brown Butter Peas and Carrots as a quick and gluten free veggie side.
+Buttery peas and carrots are a classic staple on many dinner tables.
+Now give the veggies a simple flavor upgrade by tossing them in browned butter and nobody will be able to resist them.
+It is a quick and easy way to take an easy vegetable side dish to the next level in just minutes and with only a few ingredients and just a bit of deliciously nutty brown butter.
+Plus they are gluten free!

 Originally published on Dec 22, 2015